Code141/npmC141/README.md

 ### Cbsoo -TO CODE-
 Coordinate-based stacking of overlapping objects (windows) that tries to fully emulate the desktop metaphor.

+### Win -TO CODE-
+Wrap a component into a Window.
+Can be inserted in Cbsoo or Twm.
+Provide own dimention to parents and children.
+Support winBar to display information or menu, resize, close.

 ### DandG -TO CODE-
 DragAndDrop components wrapper

 ### LazyScroll -TO CODE-
 List wrapper, render chunks of list, scroll detector to only render what's necessary

 ### Log -TO CLEAN/PUSH-
 Formated logger